RIPE-NCC/ripe-atlas-sagan/docs/types.rst

-code                   int       The HTTP response code response_time          float     Time, in seconds until response was received version                str       The HTTP version is_error               bool      If an error message is supplied, this will be ``True`` error_string           str       An error message, if any
+code                   int       The HTTP response code response_time          float     Time, in seconds until response was received version                str       The HTTP version
 =====================  ========  ===================================================================================